Facts About America's Illegal Dumping Problem

 Illegal dumping, also known as fly tipping, is a worldwide issue.
-In fact, it’s been estimated that there are nearly one hundred million tons of illegally dumped waste in the world.
+In fact, it’s been estimated that there are nearly 100 million tons of illegally dumped waste in the world.
 Americans alone are estimated to illegally dump almost 1.5 million tons of trash each year.

 This doesn’t account for cigarette butts or plastic bags frequently littered.
 Instead, illegal dumping is defined as a large deposit of any waste — usually anything over 15 pounds or 27 cubic feet — in areas like woods, alleys, waterways or vacant lots.
 However, each state or municipality is in charge of deciding what counts as illegal dumping.